Dhanya-07/Loading-.net-DLL-in-Java/README.md

 4) Construct a C code calling the exported functions from C#.

-5) Construct a Java code with native functions.
+5) Construct a Java code with call to native functions(C functions).

+6) Compile the Java Code.

+      javac -h . filename.java

-6) Include the generated headers from java in the C code .
+8) Include the generated headers in the C code .

-7) Compile the C code.
+7) Compile C code to create DLL.

 8) Run the Java Program.